arm-university/micro-course/Markdown microcourse v2.md

 # GETTING STARTED WITH MICROPYTHON

 MicroPython allows you to use all the power of Python on the micro:bit.
-Python is a high level text based language that is used commercially across small, medium and global companies such as Google.
+Python is a high-level text-based language that is used commercially across small, medium and global companies such as Google.

 In this guide we will use Python code and it will look like this: